-In order to fix this problem, you will have to restart your computer.
-Generally, Cortana seems to work fine most of the times, so make sure to check your internet connection before you come to any conclusions.
+To fix this problem, you will have to restart your computer.
+Generally, Cortana seems to work fine most of the time, so make sure to check your internet connection before you come to any conclusions.

 7. No Low Charge Warning

 The other day while I was working on my computer, it suddenly switched off without any warning.
-This had me worried and it was when I looked at the battery indicator that showed that the computer was out of charge.
-Previously the Windows gave a warning when there was only 10% charge left on the battery.
+It had me worried, and it was when I looked at the battery indicator that showed that the computer was out of charge.
+Previously the Windows gave a warning when there was only a 10% charge left on the battery.
 Not only that, but the charging animation has also stopped.
-Little features like these are very important and crucial for people who are quite focused on their work.
-Microsoft should definitely look into the matter and release the update for this bug as soon as possible.
+Little features like these are essential and crucial for people who are entirely focused on their work.
+Microsoft should look into the matter and release the update for this bug as soon as possible.

 8. Printer Stopped Working

-Though the core reason is not clear to us since it’s only been a few days the update was rolled out, the printer stops responding completely to the operating system.
+Though the core reason is not apparent to us since it’s only been a few days, the update was rolled out; the printer stops responding entirely to the operating system.
 It becomes dead as if some sort of core exec file was killed within the system.

 9. Cast Media Broken

-The recent update is barring the users to share media files with other devices such as televisions and set-top boxes.
-Restarting may seem like an option but there is no guarantee that it will work.
-Some core files seem to have been damaged and there is no way it will get fixed until Microsoft rolls out another update.
+The recent update is barring the users from sharing media files with other devices such as televisions and set-top boxes.
+Restarting may seem like an option, but there is no guarantee that it will work.
+Some core files appear to have been damaged, and there is no way it will get fixed until Microsoft rolls out another update.

 10. Slow Startup

 Compared to the previous versions, after the update, the Windows is taking a lot of time to boot up.
 During startup, the computer gets stuck on a black screen for quite some time before it moves on to the next screen.
-This is very much annoying as it hurts the workflow.
-Also, after the startup, a message keeps popping up saying that the Windows needs a restart in order for the updates to work properly.
-This keeps happening every time whenever I switch on my computer.
+It is very much annoying as it hurts the workflow.
+Also, after the startup, a message keeps popping up saying that the Windows needs a restart for the updates to work correctly.
+It keeps happening every time whenever I switch on my computer.
 There is nothing we can do but wait for future updates.